KQM-git/TCL/characters/electro/fischl.md

 * The joint attack has an elemental application ICD of 2s.
 * The joint attack is an echo effect
+* C6 benefits from The Stringless
+* C6 can crit
 {% endtab %}
 {% endtabs %}